-And if you roof hasn’t been inspected in a while, the best time is now.
+And if you roof hasn’t been inspected in a while; the best time is now.
 Winter snow and ice is only a few months away, but Virginia is in the height of Atlantic hurricane season.
+Virginia experienced the deluge of rain with Hurricane Florence just last year and we seen the recent stories and pictures of the powerful wind destruction of Dorian in the Bahamas.
 Even the 95 mph winds of a CAT 1 hurricane can damage your roof and cause costly water damage to your home.
-In recent years, Virginia witnessed the deluge of rain with Hurricane Matthew, the powerful wind destruction of Irma, and slow churning flood damage from Florence.

-This really good inspection might be one you leave to the pros.
-There are telltale signs that anyone can see, just not always from the ground.
+This "really good" inspection is one you should leave to the pros.
+There are telltale signs that a roofer can see, just not always from the ground.
 Experts at the Insurance Institute for Business and Home Safety (IBHS) knows the 4 warning signs a roof needs repair or replacement.
-If you suspect damage from a sudden weather event, such a hail or high wind storm, check these lickety-split:
+Regardless of a recent roof inspection or replacement, anytime you suspect damage from a severe weather event, such a hail or high winds, check these lickety-split:

 - Loose, worn, broken or missing shingles